 - Outsiders’ perspectives can not only harm the creative process but can also make you unreasonably question your judgment.
 Respect feedback, but keep your head focused.
 This, as you can see, can lead to innocent but somewhat necessary self-isolation.

 “Peer pressure” is something that doesn’t just disappear after high school.
 “You’re always working Dennis, common, loosen up a little bit and leave your mom’s basement LOL.”
 Even when it’s said jokingly, it’s no joke.
 Not a funny one, that’s for sure.

 It’s important to have some downtime to clear your head and ”touch grass” now and then.
 But listening to, yet again, outsiders on how you should operate your inner wishes and dreams is foolish, to say the very least.

-And so, trying to avoid failure by only looking straight ahead will lead you down a successful road, that in turn, won’t have as many travellers as you’d wish, hence why we call it a lonely journey.
+And so, trying to avoid failure by only looking straight ahead will lead you down a successful road, that in turn, won’t have as many travelers as you’d wish, hence why we call it a lonely journey.
 Mostly because it’s not taken, nor understood by many.